AtomicSponge/wtengine/src/wte/_docs/index.md

 \mainpage

-### WTEngine
+__WTEngine__ is a cross platform C++ game engine utilizing an ESC design and a focus on gamepad input and 2D graphics.

-### More Information
+See the *Related Pages* section for more information on implementing it for your own custom game.

-See the "Related Pages" section for more information on the individual parts.
+Full API documentation is available from the *Classes* dropdown.

 ### Relative Links
 - [WTEngine at GitHub](https://github.com/wtfsystems/wtengine)